MAIF/otoroshi/manual/src/main/paradox/usage/3-apikeys.md

-# Managing api keys
+# Managing API keys

-now that you know how to create service groups and service descriptors, we will see how to create api keys
+Now that you know how to create service groups and service descriptors, we will see how to create API keys.

 ## Otoroshi entities

-There are 3 major entities at the core of Otoroshi
+There are 3 major entities at the core of Otoroshi.

 * service groups
 * service descriptors